Gluten-Free Blueberry Crisp (No Refined Sugar)

 Instructions

-• Place the blueberries in medium bowl and add the vanilla and lemon juice.
-Stir until it's well combined.
+• Place the blueberries in a baking dish and stir in the tapioca starch, vanilla, cinnamon, and lemon juice.

-• Place the blueberry crisp in the preheated oven and bake for 40 minutes or until the blueberries are bubbling and the top is just beginning to turn brown.
+• Bake for 40 minutes or until the blueberries are bubbling and the top is just beginning to turn golden brown.

 Nutrition